Uraan (2010 TV series): Plot

 Uraan is the story of Sana (Aamina Sheikh), Sawera (Zhalay Sarhadi) and Ayesha (Saba Qamar), three educated Pakistani women who are total strangers to each other.
 However, by a twist of fate, they eventually find themselves linked to each other in the most shocking way imaginable.

-Sana Hamdani, host and writer of Pakistan's most popular talk show, Uraan.
-Sana is an educated and broad-minded girl, and is one of the most well-known celebrities in Pakistan.
+Sana Hamdani, host and writer of Pakistan's most popular talk show, Uraan, is educated, broad-minded and one of the most well-known celebrities in Pakistan.
 Her show Uraan talks about sensitive issues in Pakistani society, which has made her rise to fame in a few short months.
 Dr. Faraz Saeed (Humayun Saeed), a highly esteemed, Harvard-grad psychologist frequently appears on the show to discuss the psychological problems which have led to these problems in Pakistani society.
 Sana soon begins to receive text messages, e-mails and phone calls from a mysterious man who identifies himself as "The one who knows you".
-She soon beings to receive bouquets of flowers as well, but cannot pinpoint where they are coming from.
+She soon beings to receive bouquets as well, but cannot tell who is sending them.